 - The market goes down more often than it goes up when the long term trend is DOWN.
 There is a bearish bias, which means its easier to make money on short positions.

 Day trading against the long term trend is a cardinal sin.
 You want to trade on the side of the long term trend because it’s easier.
 Trading against the long term trend is just asking for trouble.
+After all, why trade when the odds are stacked against you?

 How can we improve on day trading’s disadvantages